rosell-dk/webp-convert-cloud-service/README.md

 You will probably not need to know more of the API.
 But in case you do, check out [docs/api.md](https://github.com/rosell-dk/webp-convert-cloud-service/blob/master/docs/api.md)

 ## Mad Scientist-ware
 If you enjoy this software, feel free to conduct some secret experiments and go mad.
-If, you like.
+If you like.